 Janzen, Gerd: Kurze Antennen : Entwurf u.
 Berechnung verkürzter Sende- und Empfangsantennen, 1986, ISBN 3-440-05469-1

 |aluminum alloyed||1,3 - 2,0|

 |steel||2,8 - 3,6|

 With the new vector network analyzer of DG8SAQ an exact analysis is possible for every amateur.

 The mechanical dimensions of my two-wire line are d = 8.0 mm s = 48.0 mm l = 400 mm

 Measurement with laptop, vector network analyzer of DG8SAQ and two-wire line in the ground.

 End of the two-wire line in the ground with adapter and coaxial cable.

-The solution of the equation can result in very nice pictures.
+The solution of the equation may result in very nice pictures.
 In the picture the divergence of all possible solutions is shown.
 The X and Y axes stretch the level of all possible qualities εr and σ.
-The measurement occurred with DF0DOX and shows the extremely good ground conductivity there.

 The plausibility of the conversion into the earth properties was checked quite several times successfully.
 With a high conductivity the measurement also occurs in the right depth because the current penetration depth becomes already very small.
 If necessary the means from several measurements must be taken in the sphere of the aerial up to several λ distance.